Answer Engine Optimization (AEO): The Complete Guide for 2025

 Standard SEO metrics don't fully capture AEO performance.
 Add these:

-Use Semrush, Ahrefs, or Moz to track which of your pages have featured snippets.
+Use Semrush, Ahrefs, or Moz to track which pages have featured snippets.
 Monitor gains and losses.

 Periodically ask voice assistants questions in your niche.
 Note whether you're the answer and how your response is delivered.